DimitriosLeftheriotis/Annual-Training-Plan/README.md

 The application will run on http://localhost:5000 by default.

 ## 🔧 Methodology
-- The majority of the code will be written in Python, utilizing Flask.
+- The majority of the code is written in Python, utilizing Flask.
-- HTML and JavaScript will be used to create a user-friendly interface.
+- HTML and JavaScript is used to create a user-friendly interface.
-- The application will run on port 5000 for the purposes of the project but can be deployed to a server if needed.
+- The application runs on port 5000 for the purposes of the project but can be deployed to a server if needed.
-- Libraries such as matplotlib and numpy will be used to support the application.
+- The libraries matplotlib, numpy, flask, webbrowser, threading, io και base64 were used to support the application.

 ---